-- (a) Base salary on appointment for all SLTs shall have regard to previous service and qualifications. - (b) From 1 July 2019 SLT in qualification group Q1 or Q2 can progress, subject to clause 3.7.7, to step 9 of the base salary scale.
+(a) Base salary on appointment for all SLTs shall have regard to previous service and qualifications.

-- (c) From 1 July 2020 SLT in qualification group Q1 or Q2 can progress, subject to clause 3.7.7, to step 10 of the base salary scale. - (d) All SLTs who have 12 months continuous service on the applicable salary qualification maximum step of the base scale will receive one unit (Note: this unit is provided separately in the Staffing Order i.e. it is not part of the entitlement units) - (e) SLTs shall receive one year of salary credit (i.e. one step on the base scale) for every year of continuous service as an SLT, up to their qualifications maximum. - (f) Previous SLT service shall include all service as a trained and registered SLT (including in the employment of a New Zealand state or state-integrated school). - (g) Appendix 6 shall apply in regards to any previous work experience (other than SLT service) the SLT has.
+- (b) All SLTs can progress, subject to clause 3.7.7, to the applicable salary qualification maximum of the base salary scale. - (c) All SLTs who have 12 months continuous service on the applicable salary qualification maximum step of the base scale will receive one unit (Note: this unit is provided separately in the Staffing Order i.e. it is not part of the entitlement units) - (d) SLTs shall receive one year of salary credit (i.e. one step on the base scale) for every year of continuous service as an SLT, up to their qualifications maximum. - (e) Previous SLT service shall include all service as a trained and registered SLT (including in the employment of a New Zealand state or state-integrated school). - (f) Appendix 6 shall apply in regards to any previous work experience (other than SLT service) the SLT has.